How to Become an LPN

 Complete Your Program

-Coursework for certificate, diploma, and degree programs can be completed in person or through online LPN programs.
+Coursework for certificate, diploma, and degree programs can be completed online or in person.
 Hybrid programs allow aspiring LPNs to complete required courses in a virtual setting, while clinical hours must be fulfilled in person at an approved local site.

 Regardless of academic setting or type of program, LPNs in training cover much of the same core coursework.
 Full-time students usually take 12-15 credits per semester, learning necessary skills and knowledge by studying theories, completing lab assignments, and spending time in clinical settings.
 Common courses include: